john-h-kastner/liquid-structures/README.md

   1. Install Haskell Stack either through get.haskellstack.org or through your package manager.
   2. Execute `stack test`.
-This will obtain the required version of GHC, LiquidHaskell and all other dependencies before building project and checking it with LiquidHaskell.
+This will obtain the required version of GHC, LiquidHaskell, and all other dependencies before building the project and checking it with LiquidHaskell.
 This will take a while.

 ## Verifying single files